hareeen/Elf/README.md

 # Elf
-The Closed SNS for School
+The Closed SNS for Students and Teachers